saintsjd/saintsjd.github.io/_drafts/ideas.md

-community as a safety net.... wait scratch that term altother... lets call it a launching pad.
+community as a safety net.... wait scratch that term altother... lets call it a launching pad. how can safety net, gov't be wind at constituants back...

 government services as a usability optimizatino problem.